GDPR: 65,000 Euro penalty for missing updates

 Website hacked

-The most reliable protection against security vulnerabilities is regular updates – since WordPress distributes and installs critical security updates fully automatically, it is considered one of the most secure content management systems worldwide.
+The most reliable protection against security vulnerabilities are regular updates – since WordPress distributes and installs critical security updates fully automatically, it is considered one of the most secure content management systems worldwide.

 We at straightvisions used to implement some shop systems based on xt:commerce and therefore know how time-consuming and nerve-wracking updates in this shop software can be.
 Nevertheless, regular updates are crucial for security and frequent implementation also make the effort manageable.
 It becomes particularly time-consuming if you are already several major versions behind.

-In the above-named case of the hacked xt:commerce shop, completely insecure password encryption techniques were now used in the completely outdated shop version.
+In the above-mentioned case of the hacked xt:commerce store, completely insecure password encryption techniques were now in use in the completely outdated store version.
 Just by regularly updating the shop software, the hack could have been avoided.

 As an end user, you should also pay attention to secure passwords.